(Yes – I took this picture in real, live life – as Callie would say)

 Due to obscene amounts of luggage, this necessitated a cab ride – which was actually quite lovely – a peek at Paris….
 I got to see Gare de Lyon from the outside, which is a beautiful building.

-We enjoyed lunch at the train station before our connector arrived – then spent a few hours getting to Lyon whmini_HPIM2166ere we had to transfer, again, to the train for Besancon.
+We enjoyed lunch at the train station before our connector arrived – then spent a few hours getting to Lyon where we had to transfer, again, to the train for Besancon.
 That transfer was totally crazy since it wasn’t the end of the line and we were trying to get all our stuff off the train super fast.
 Andre’ was literally tossing large bags off the train to me.
-I was so impressed all day long by mini_HPIM2167how strong the kids were.
+I was so impressed all day long by how strong the kids were.
 They each had a carry-on to handle and Callie and Zander were also responsible for rolling suitcases that weighed no less than 50 pounds each – and those were the light ones.
 (Andre and I each had our carry-ons plus 2 giant rolling cases each).
 To say the least our crew was quite a sight.
 At the last transfer we actually had to lug the stuff up and down flights of stairs and the kids even tried to do this, without complaint – they are really getting to be seasoned travelers.
 We finally got to Besancon and then Daddie went to get Mr. Liberty who transported us home – only 13 hours after we had left Katrina’s apartment.
 Whew!

 No comments: